Shopping for a new Volvo S60?

 |$ 36,801||$ 39,150|

-It's the shape of the S60 that makes it the most noticeable Volvo on the road.
+For 2014, the S60 received a light restyling--especially at the front--before the new engine options that arrived this year.
+And it's the shape of the S60 that makes it the most noticeable Volvo on the road.
 The wedge shape tapers at both ends, sitting on large wheels that give it a sleek and powerful stance.
 Inside, it's mostly Scandinavian simplicity that's smart and stylish but may appear minimalist against more lavish interiors from luxury brands.
 High-quality materials, pleasing textures and that 'floating' center stack give the car a decidedly hip vibe over some of its more traditional competitors.
 The exterior of the car was updated last year with a new front grille, bumper, and hood, plus new headlights that include LED running lights.

 Five adults will fit inside the S60, but four can travel in comfort, and the rear seat turns out to be bigger than it appears.
 New front seats last year are some of the best we've tested, with thoughtful bolstering and support in all the right places.
 They're not the capacious thrones that older Volvo seats provided, and we worry that larger and broader Americans may find the bolsters confining.
 But on a day-long test drive that covered a few hundred miles, we were completely sold on the front seats.
 Add to that a quiet cabin and good ride quality, and you come close to a luxury feel--except for the sportiest R Design model, which transmits more road harshness through its larger wheels and lower, stiffer Sport suspension.